envoyproxy/gateway/site/content/en/latest/contributions/design/backend.md

 ## Design Decisions
 * All existing and future `BackendObjectReference` in Envoy Gateway MUST support the `Backend` kind.
-* Gateway-API and Envoy Gateway policies that attach to Services ([BackendTLSPolicy][https://gateway-api.sigs.k8s.io/geps/gep-1897/], [BackendLBPolicy][https://gateway-api.sigs.k8s.io/geps/gep-1619/]) MUST support `Backend` attachment.
+* Gateway-API and Envoy Gateway policies that attach to Services ([BackendTLSPolicy][], [BackendLBPolicy][]) MUST support attachment to the `Backend` resource in Envoy Gateway.
 * The `Backend` API SHOULD support other Gateway-API backend features, such as [Backend Protocol Selection][].
+  Translation of explicit upstream application protocol setting MUST be consistent with the existing implementation for `Service` resources.
 * This API resource MUST be part of same namespace as the targetRef resource.
 The `Backend` API MUST be subject to the same cross-namespace reference restriction as referenced `Service` resources.
+* The `Backend` resource translation MUST NOT modify Infrastructure.
+Any change to infrastructure that is required to achieve connectivity to a backend (mounting a socket, adding a sidecar container, modifying a network policy, ...)
+  MUST be implemented with an appropriate infrastructure patch in the [EnvoyProxy][] API.
-* To limit the overall maintenance effort, the `Backend` API SHOULD support multiple generic address types (UDS, FQDN, IP).
-The `Backend` API MUST NOT support vendor-specific backend types.
+* To limit the overall maintenance effort related to supporting of non-Service backends, the `Backend` API SHOULD support multiple generic address types (UDS, FQDN, IPv4, IPv6), and MUST NOT support vendor-specific backend types.
 * Both `Backend` and `Service` resources may appear in the same `BackendRefs` list.
-* The Optional `Port` field is not evaluated when referencing a `Backend`.
+* The Optional `Port` field SHOULD NOT be evaluated when referencing a `Backend`.
 * Referenced `Backend` resources MUST be translated to envoy endpoints, similar to the current `Service` translation.
 * Certain combinations of `Backend` and `Service` are incompatible.
 For example, a Unix Domain Socket and a FQDN service require different cluster service discovery types (Static/EDS and Strict-DNS accordingly).
-* If a Backend that is references by a route cannot be translated, the `Route` resource will have an `Accepted=False` condition with a `RouteReasonUnsupportedValue` reason.
+* If a Backend that is referenced by a route cannot be translated, the `Route` resource will have an `Accepted=False` condition with a `UnsupportedValue` reason.

 ## Alternatives
 * The project can indefinitely wait for these configuration parameters to be part of the [Gateway API][].